danielbarnes175/DanielBot/README.md

 4. Ability to pull JSONs from the web without an API.
 Most of the current commands get JSON files from various APIs.
 I want to construct my own JSON files, or figure out a way to do it without the API so I'm not reliant on others having a working API.
 (For example some commands got outdated because the APIs went down)

+5. Add comments to explain what each command does.
+Pretty self explanatory

-5. Not necessarily a command, but for a game I play "Torn City", there's an API available, and I would like to pull data from that API to notify me of when certain things happen in game.
+6. Not necessarily a command, but for a game I play "Torn City", there's an API available, and I would like to pull data from that API to notify me of when certain things happen in game.
 See api.torn.com